Cycling rules in Denmark — a complete guide for tourists, expats and everyone else

 How to turn left at intersections

 Turning left in Danish traffic is different from what many visitors expect.
-According to the Danish Road Safety Council, you must divide a left turn into two straight-ahead moves — do not cut diagonally across the intersection.
+You must divide a left turn into two straight-ahead moves — do not cut diagonally across the intersection.
 Here is how:

 1. Ride straight through the intersection